Dr Keith Wilkinson, Dr Marcos Llobera (University of Washington, Seattle) and Prof. Michel Claude Weiss (Università di Corsica).

 Dr Nick Branch (Royal Holloway, University of London), Jay Flaming (University of Washington, Seattle), Dr Nathalie Marini and Dr Sylvain Mazet.

-La Balagne is the name given to that part of the north-west corner of Corsica demarcated by the towns of l'Ile Rousse, Calvi, GalÃ©ria and Ponte Lecchia.
+La Balagne is the name given to the part of the north-west corner of Corsica that is demarcated by the towns of l'Ile Rousse, Calvi, Galéria and Ponte Lecchia.
 It is an area of contrasting topography, comprising an 8km wide coastal plain with mountains rising to a maximum height of 2706m (at Monte Cinto) to the south and west.

 In common with most Mediterranean islands, Corsica was only settled by humans within the last 10,000 years.
-The earliest archaeological sites in Corsica are of Mesolithic date but the Neolithic period (photo - a Neoliothic dolmen in northern Corsica) saw a florescence of human activity.
+The earliest archaeological sites in Corsica are of Mesolithic date but the Neolithic period saw a florescence of human activity.
 Presently available data suggest a gradual movement of people into the interior of the island.
+(Photo: a Neoliothic dolmen in northern Corsica.)

 By the end of the Bronze Age, the entire coastal strip had been settled and the nature of settlement itself had changed from the open 'lowland' sites of the Neolithic to the defended hilltop enclosures which are known from the early Iron Age.
 This narrative is however based almost entirely on the excavation of relatively few well known archaeological sites, while the reasons for changes in the settlement pattern have not been explored.
 La Balagne Landscape Project was initiated in 2005 to systematically address these issues for one part of Corsica.
-Three pilot seasons of fieldwork have took place between 2005 and 2007, while the main phase of survey took place in 2008 and 2009.
+Three pilot seasons of fieldwork took place between 2005 and 2007, while the main phase of survey took place in 2008 and 2009.

-Studies were undertaken under a Conservatoire d'ArchÃ©ologie permit.
+Studies were undertaken under a Conservatoire d'Archéologie permit.
 Fieldwork was carried out by field teams of undergraduate and graduate students from the three universities, together with students from other universities taking part in the University of Washington Field School.
-Post-fieldwork analytical work takes place in Corte (Corsica), Seattle, Winchester and at Royal Holloway.
-Chronological control is provided by radiocarbon dating and tephrachronological studies (the latter at RHUL).
+Post-fieldwork analytical work took place in Corte (Corsica), Seattle, Winchester and at Royal Holloway.
+Chronological control is provided by radiocarbon dating and tephrachronological studies (the latter at Royal Holloway).

-Fieldwork and analytical study on La Balagne Landscape Project has been financially supported by the Department of Archaeology, University of Winchester; the British Academy; the Ville de Calvi; the UniversitÃ di Corsica and the University of Washington Royalties Research Fund.
+Fieldwork and analytical study on La Balagne Landscape Project was financially supported by the Department of Archaeology, University of Winchester; the British Academy; the Ville de Calvi; the Università di Corsica and the University of Washington Royalties Research Fund.